 Episode 1: Powers of Attorney and Health Care Proxies

-May 5—In this time of uncertainty, many are anxious about what they need to do to ensure their affairs are in order.
+May 5, 2020—In this time of uncertainty, many are anxious about what they need to do to ensure their affairs are in order.
 What do I do if I get sick or I’m quarantined?
 Who will handle my affairs?
 How do I even get these documents signed?
-National Director of Family Legacy Planning, Marguerite Weese, provides some valuable guidance as you consider the importance of keeping your key documents up to date, particularly during these turbulent times.
+National Director of Family Legacy Strategies, Marguerite Weese, provides some valuable guidance as you consider the importance of keeping your key documents up to date, particularly during these turbulent times.

 The information provided herein is for information purposes only and is not intended as an offer or solicitation for the sale of any tax, estate planning or financial product or service or a recommendation or determination that any tax, estate planning or investment strategy is suitable for a specific investor.
 Note that tax, estate planning and financial strategies require consideration for suitability of the individual, business or investor, and there is no assurance that any strategy will be successful.